ava-labs/teleporter/contracts/src/CrossChainApplications/NativeTokenBridge/README.md

 # Native-to-Native Token Bridge

-A pair of smart contracts built on top of Teleporter to support using an ERC20 token or the native token of any `subnet-evm` chain as the native token for a given subnet.
+Smart contracts built on top of Teleporter to support using an ERC20 token or the native token of any EVM-based subnet as the native token for another subnet.

 ## Design
 The native-to-native bridge is implemented using two primary contracts.